A bottom-up approach to the strong CP problem: Disentangling weak and strong CPV

-where \(\arg\det\big(\Mat{K}_q\big) = \alpha_K^{(q)}\) and \(\Mat{K}\) either \(\Mat{L}\) or \(\Mat{R}\).
-If the left and right unitary rotations \(\Mat{L}_q\) and \(\Mat{R}_q\), respectively, were \emph{special} unitary rotations, Eq.~\eqref{eq:argdetphases} would vanish trivially.
-[Recall that unitary transformations are equal to special unitary transformations times a global phase, \(\U(n) =\U(1)\otimes \SU(n)\).]
-The global phases give rise to strong CPV and consequently $\theta_q$ is sensitive to these global phases only and insensitive to the complex structure of the underlying \(\SU(3)\) transformations responsible for flavor mixing phenomena.
-Weak CPV on the other hand has exactly the opposite relation: it is sensitive to the complex nature of the special bi-unitary transformations and insensitive to global phases (a property exactly expressed by Jarlskog invariant which is known as a rephasing invariant).
-Even in the absence of a global phase that violates \CP{} strongly, we can have arbitrarily large weak CPV: the existence or non-existence of strong CPV is completely unrelated to the existence or non-existence of weak CPV as can be seen from the two family case which has no weak CPV while showing in principle strong CPV.
-Note that the existence of these global \(\U(1)\)-phases and the invariance of the SM field content under a particular combination of such rephasings is known as the (accidental) conservation of baryon number, which, however, is accidental.
+We emphasize that strong and weak CPV, $\theta_{\text{QFD}}$ and $J_q$, are of different origin and thus can be treated independently.
+If the left and right unitary rotations \(\Mat{L}_q\) and \(\Mat{R}_q\), respectively, were either \emph{special} unitary rotations or the same (as for Hermitian mass matrices), Eq.~\eqref{eq:argdetphases} would vanish trivially and still allow for a non-vanishing Jarlskog invariant.
+[Recall that unitary transformations are equal to special unitary transformations times a global phase, \(\U(n) =\SU(n)\otimes \U(1)/Z_n \) \cite{Salcedo}.]
+Hence, the global phases give rise to strong CPV and consequently $\theta_{\text{QFD}}$ is sensitive to these global phases only and insensitive to the complex structure of the underlying \(\SU(3)\) transformations responsible for flavor mixing phenomena.
+Weak CPV on the other hand has exactly the opposite relation: it is sensitive to the complex nature of the special bi-unitary transformations (which give rise to flavor mixing in weak interactions) and insensitive to global phases (a property exactly expressed by Jarlskog invariant which is known to be rephasing invariant).
+Even in the absence of a global phase that violates \CP{} strongly, we can have sufficiently large weak CPV: the existence or non-existence of strong CPV is completely unrelated to the existence or non-existence of weak CPV as can be seen from the two family case which has no weak CPV while showing, in principle, strong CPV.
+Conversely, comparison of the expressions of \(J_q\) and \(\theta_{\text{QFD}}\) as listed above already shows that the phase difference of \(\Mat{M}_\uq\) and \(\Mat{M}_\dq\) responsible for \(\theta_{\text{QFD}} \neq 0\) drops out in the expression of \(J_q\).
+Note that the existence of these global \(\U(1)\)-phases and the invariance of the SM field content under a particular combination of such rephasings is just the conservation of baryon number, which, however, is accidental.